 Holly Biehl – Outreach & Marketing Director

 Holly creates and implements outreach, public relations, and marketing strategies that increase awareness of CFC’s work in the Clark Fork watershed.
 Prior to joining CFC in 2015, Holly worked for Five Valleys Land Trust as its Communications Manager.
 Holly was a double major in Art History and Dance at the University of Colorado.
 She spent her early career in the San Francisco Bay Area working in sales and marketing for Dance Magazine and Lonely Planet Publications.
-After an internship with American Prairie Reserve in Bozeman, she moved to Missoula to earn a Masters of Business at the University of Montana and never left.
+After an internship with American Prairie Reserve in Bozeman, she moved to Missoula to earn a Masters of Business at the University of Montana and fell in love with western Montana.
 In her free time, Holly tries to get outside as much as possible, by hiking, backpacking, skiing, and floating on rivers.
 Contact her at firstname.lastname@example.org or call 406-542-0539, ext.
 206.

 Chris Brick, Ph.D. — Science Director